canng/cann/_pages/cv.md

 * 2019–2022: Ph.D. in Environment Technology, <br>
 <a href="https://www.jgsee.kmutt.ac.th/v3/">JGSEE</a>, <a href="https://www.kmutt.ac.th/en/">King Mongkut’s University of Technology Thonburi</a>, Thailand. <br>
-Dissertation: <i>“Assessment of Climate Change and Urbanization Impacts on Urban Surface Temperature and Ecosystem Services of Urban Green Spaces”</i>

 * 2016–2018: M.Sc. in Land Management, <br>
 Can Tho University, Vietnam <br>
-Thesis: <i>“Analysis of Urban Heat Island and Energy Consumption in Bangkok Metropolitan Area using Remote Sensing”</i>

 * 2016–2018: B.Eng. in Land Management, <br>
 <a href="https://en.ctu.edu.vn/">Can Tho University</a>, Vietnam <br>
-Thesis: <i>“Studying and Evaluating Ecosystem Service of Rice-Shrimp Farming in An Minh District, Kien Giang Province”</i>